2009 Vancouver gang war: Background

-The cocaine trade became very profitable due to the ongoing Mexican Drug War.
+The cocaine trade became very profitable due to the ongoing Mexican drug war.
 The Mexican Army has severely curtailed the ability of the Mexican drug cartels to move cocaine inside the U.S. and Canada.
 The U.S. government says the amount of cocaine seized on U.S. soil dropped by 41 percent between early 2007 and mid-2008 and claims this is due to this pressure.
 The price in Vancouver has increased from $23,300 to almost $39,000 a kilo.

 The cocaine trade has been the domain of the IS and UN's rival Red Scorpion street gang and the Hells Angels biker gang.
 As the IS and UN gangs moved in, the Red Scorpions hit back leading to an all out gang war.

 The police response to the gang war was greatly hindered by the perception that the police forces in the Lower Mainland were grossly inept, which made people unwilling to come forward with information, which was the legacy of the Pickton case.
-The serial killer Robert Pickton had murdered 49 women, and the police failed up follow ample evidence that Pickton was the killer in the 1990s.
+The serial killer Robert Pickton had murdered 49 women, and the police failed to recognize ample evidence that Pickton was the killer in the 1990s.
 In March 1997, the police received a report from one woman who was bleeding badly from multiple stab wounds that Pickton had tried to murder her at his pig farm, which the police just dismissed as the ramblings of a drug addict.
 Likewise, another report in 1999 that Pickton had a freezer full of human flesh in his house was dismissed by the police as more ramblings from another drug addict.
 Pickton was finally arrested in 2002, but the way that the police had ignored the evidence that Pickton was a serial killer gave police forces in the Lower Mainland a reputation for being extremely incompetent and callous, which made ordinary people unwilling to risk their lives to come forward with information during the gang war.